Main agreement Finance Norway - NITO

 The employee representatives can request the company to provide an account of how Section 10-12 of the Working Environment Act is practiced in relation to NITO's members.

-If no report is provided or the employee representatives believe there is a discrepancy between the report and practice in the company, NITO can take this up with Finance Norway.
+If no report is given or the employee representatives believe there is a discrepancy between the report and practice in the company, NITO can take this up with NHO/Finance Norway.
 Union representatives must inform the employer at the latest at the same time as this is discussed with NITO.

 The content of the report and the local practice are not subject to dispute proceedings.